How to Grow and Care for Christmas Cactus

 I use the spray nozzle in my sink or shower to wash off the stems, which helps to prevent insect problems.

-Inspect your Christmas cacti regularly so that if you do have pests, you can address the problem before they are badly damaged.
+Inspect your Christmas cactus regularly so that if you do find pests, you can address the problem before the specimen is badly damaged.

 For more information in determining which creepy crawly is attacking your plant, be sure to check out our supplemental guide: How to Identify and Control 7 Common Christmas Cactus Pests.

-And also review our article on integrated pest management for thorough guidance to prevent and manage pest problems.
+And also review our article about integrated pest management for thorough guidance to prevent and manage pest problems.

-According to an article by Judy Stevens at the Iowa State University Extension, Christmas cacti only tend to suffer from diseases when they are over-watered.
+Christmas cacti only tend to suffer from diseases when they are overwatered.

 Bacterial Soft Rot